-The Australia E-Waste Recycling Marketsize reached USD 969.70 Million in 2024.
-Looking forward, IMARC Group expects the market to reach USD 1,736.80 Million by 2033, exhibiting a growth rate (CAGR) of 6.69% during 2025-2033.
+The Australia E-Waste Recycling Market size reached USD 969.70 Million in 2024.
+Looking forward, the market is expected to reach USD 1,736.80 Million by 2033, exhibiting a growth rate (CAGR) of 6.69% during 2025-2033.
 The growth is spurred by the greater consumption of electronic devices, greater government regulation for responsible disposal, and greater environmental consciousness among consumers.
 Advancements in recycling technologies enhance efficiency and material recovery and increasing concerns about resource scarcity propel circular economy tendencies.
 Furthermore, policies on extended producer responsibility compel manufacturers to accept responsibility for managing the product end-of-life, further fueling recycling efforts supporting the Australia e-waste recycling market share.

 Report Attribute